cartant/rxjs-marbles/README.md

 ### What is it?

-`rxjs-marbles` is an RxJS [marble testing](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md) library for any test framework.
+`rxjs-marbles` is an RxJS [marble testing](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md) library that should be compatible with any test framework.
+It wraps the RxJS [`TestScheduler`](https://github.com/ReactiveX/rxjs/blob/5.4.2/src/testing/TestScheduler.ts) and provides methods similar to the [basic methods](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md#basic-methods) used in RxJS's marble tests.

 It can be used with [Jasmine](https://github.com/jasmine/jasmine), [Mocha](https://github.com/mochajs/mocha) or [Tape](https://github.com/substack/tape) in the browser or in Node and it supports CommonJS and ES module bundlers.